 PyCylon is the Python binding for LibCylon (C++ Cylon).
 The uniqueness of PyCylon is that it can be used as a library or a framework.
-As a library, PyCylon seamlessly integrates with PyArrow.
-This brings us the capability of providing the user the compatibility with Pandas, Numpy and Tensors.
-As a framework we support distributed relational algebra operations using MPI as the distributed backend.
+PyCylon seamlessly integrates with PyArrow and can transform between with Pandas, Numpy and Tensors.
+As a framework we support distributed relational algebra operations.

 PyCylon API is a Pandas like Dataframe API which supports fast, scalable, distributed memory, parallel operations.

 In a Cylon programme, if you use Cylon with

 Cylon Table can be converted to a PyArrow Table, Pandas Dataframe or a Numpy Array

 Local operations of PyCylon are backed by a high performance C++ core and can be simply executed as follows.

 Same operations can be executed in a distributed environment by simply passing the CylonEnv to the same function.